franciscoxavier04/pm-BIM/docs/glossary/README.md

 OpenProject offers different types of reminders so that you can lean back and never forget a task.
 One is the [date alert](#date-alerts) (Enterprise add-on), which generates automatic and customized [notifications](#notifications) regarding a work package's due date or start date.

-OpenProject also allows you to seet **work package reminders**:  Simply activate the clock icon on top of a work package and choose from different options, e.g. to be reminded the next day (at 9 am) or in one week.
+OpenProject also allows you to set **work package reminders**:  Simply activate the clock icon on top of a work package and choose from different options, e.g. to be reminded the next day (at 9 am) or in one week.
 You can also set a custom date.
-[Read more about work package reminders in OpenProject](../user-guide/work-packages/#work-package-reminders).
+[Read more about work package reminders in OpenProject](../user-guide/work-packages/edit-work-package/#work-package-reminders).

 ### Repository